 Because self-employed means you’re working for yourself and contracting out your services to others, there are a lot of different options for work, and here are some examples:

-- Freelancer, like writer, graphic designer, virtual assistant, bookkeeper, or web developer
+Freelancer, like writer, graphic designer, virtual assistant, bookkeeper, or web developer, food delivery driver, plumber, electrician, certified financial planner, or lawyer.

 Self-employed people aren’t always business owners.
 For example, a DoorDash driver is technically self-employed, but they don’t own their business.